Privacy Policy

 The protection of personal data is very important to us, and we understand our responsibilities to handle personal data with care, to keep it secure and to comply with legal requirements.

-This notice is not intended to override the terms of any contract that any customer may have with a Castle Water group company (or any rights they might have available under applicable data protection laws).
+This notice is not intended to override the terms of any contract that any customer may have with a Castle Water Group company (or any rights they might have available under applicable data protection laws).

-What personal information do we collect?
+What personal data do we collect?

-• our use of personal data is necessary to perform a contract with that individual or take steps to enter into a contract with that individual;
+• our use of personal data is necessary to perform a contract with that individual or take steps to enter into a contract with that individual; or

 Before collecting and/or using any special categories of personal data we will establish an additional lawful basis to those set out above which will allow us to use that information.
 This additional exemption will typically be: